top of page

 The Government are seeking your opinion on whether they should make food labelling clearer.
 They are proposing a tiered labelling system being implemented to imported and domestic pork, chicken and eggs.
 The label would provide information on the method of production and whether the product meets or falls below relevant UK welfare regulations.

 Verify Humanity are concerned that this labelling system won't make enough information compulsory.
 For example, will game meat suppliers be forced to disclose whether the bird was killed using lead shot?
-Led shot is not only very harmful to human health but also has terrible environmental consequences - killing many birds in the vicinity of the hunt due to poisoning
+Lead shot is not only very harmful to human health but also has terrible environmental consequences - killing many birds in the vicinity of the hunt due to poisoning.

 PREVENT BADGER CULLING (concluded)